mefuller/businesscard-qrcode/README.md

 - `fill` or `nofill`: fill empty space between icon and text, default: `fill`
 - `qrfirst` or `textfirst`: switch position of QR-Code and text block, default: `qrfirst`
 - `https` or `www`: should links in the hints be prefixed with `https://` or `www.`, default: `https`
+- `uselogo`: add a graphic to the name header, default: false (off)

 Data Definitions